IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Blocking API Endpoints
 ++++++++++++++++++++++

 The :doc:`/api/native-api` contains a useful but potentially dangerous API endpoint called "admin" that allows you to change system settings, make ordinary users into superusers, and more.
+There is a "test" API endpoint used for development and troubleshooting that has some potentially dangerous methods.
+The ``builtin-users`` endpoint lets people create a local/builtin user account if they know the ``BuiltinUsers.KEY`` value described below.

-In addition, there is a "test" API used for development and troubleshooting.
-By default, both of these APIs can be operated on remotely and without the need for any authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, but until then it is very important to block both the "admin" and "test" endpoint with a script called ``post-install-api-block.sh`` available from https://github.com/IQSS/dataverse/blob/develop/scripts/api/post-install-api-block.sh .
-See also the section on ``:BlockedApiPolicy`` below.
+By default, all APIs can be operated on remotely and without the need for any authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, but until then it is very important to block both the "admin" and "test" endpoint (and at least consider blocking ``builtin-users``).
+For details please see also the section on ``:BlockedApiPolicy`` below.

 Forcing HTTPS
 +++++++++++++